plinioseniore/capyknock/README.md

 - Every 12 hours goes for a firewall clean up, rules older than 2 days and with no active connection are deleted
 - It listed for banrequest on localhost only, to be used by the inner authentication methond (like SSH fail2ban/IPBan) to request to ban an IP previously allowed by capyknock.

+> The username is in plaintext rather the payload is encrypted, so use a random username and not a real username in the server (like a Windows/SSH user).
+The configuration file generated with `capyknock_keygen.py` create a random username and then ask for a nickname.
+The nickname is not shared and is used in the configuration file as informative field, so that you can recall the user behind the random username.

 ## ASCII Art

 From [Emoji Combos](https://emojicombos.com/capybara)